Knoll Beach at Studland Bay in Dorset, is one of the best nude beaches in Britain. And that's official.

 - Clothing Optional: The nudist area of the beach is clearly marked and users should wear clothing when outside the designated area.
 A trail, the Heather Beach Walk, is available for other beach users who want to avoid the naturist section.

 - Facilities: There is a mobile refreshment kiosk parked in the middle of the nudist section of the beach as well as a floating ice cream vendor who sails along the beach.
 Dress is optional for both.
-The Knoll Beach parking lot has a National Trust Visitor Center with showers, a shop, toilets and restaurant.
+The Knoll Beach parking lot has a National Trust Visitor Center with showers, a shop, toilets and restaurant with a wood-fired pizza oven.
+These, by the way, are the nearest toilets and they are an estimated half hour walk so do plan your visit accordingly.
 Balloon-tire wheelchairs are available for the beach.

 - Warnings: This is an official nudist beach and National Trust Wardens patrol discreetly.
 There have, apparently been reports of some unacceptable behavior in the dunes so nude beach-goers, especially family users, are advised to stay on the open beach.

-- Getting there A car ferry from Sandbanks in Poole, Dorset, crosses to Shell Bay.
-Drivers can also head for Swanage on the A351, turning left toward Corfe Castle on the B3351 to Studland.
-Follow the signs to the Knoll Beach car park.
-The nude beach is a 10 minute walk from the Knoll Beach car park and is well marked.
-Wiltshire & Dorset buses (150 and 152) travel between Poole or Bournmouth and Studland.
+- Drivers can also head for Swanage on the A351, turning left toward Corfe Castle on the B3351 to Studland.
+Follow the signs to the Knoll Beach or Shell Bay car parks.
+The nude beach is a half hour walk from these car parks and is well marked.

 - The morebus route 50, also known as The Breezer 50, travels from Bournemouth Rail Station to Swanage Rail Station, via the Sandbanks Ferry, every hour with stops at Sandbanks and Studland.
 Adult fare in 2018 is £6.60 or £8.50 round trip.
 An unlimited day ticket can be purchased from the driver for £8.80.